floppyMike/countdown/README.md

-# demer
+# countdown
-A dead simple commandline blocking timer.
+A dead simple commandline blocking countdown.

-## Why dead?
-Simply I don't have infinite time to maintain what I write.
-So I strive for my code to be complete.
-Meaning I want it to be dead.
-But this involves it being extremely simple so don't expect many features.
-But at least it won't be a giant codebase with a dozen dependancies that can break or are insecure.

 ## How to use it
 The help message contains all necessary information.